About Me

 Behind the Lens

 Last year I focused heavily on batting and pitching.
 Going forward that will continue, but I want to get more game action and capture the overall game experience.
-A new drone should help with that.

 Memorabilia